masoudfarahani/ElEMockApi/README.md

 ###### You must include a JavaScript function named evaluate that returns the appropriate HTTP status code (e.g., 200 (OK), 404 (Not Found), etc.) in the user interface panel.

-- he returned status code must be explicitly declared in the response.
+- its returned status code must be explicitly declared in the response.

 - This function can also be used to validate the request body, headers, or other parameters and return the corresponding response.